uzairrp/Mob_optimization/README.md

 This project is licensed under the MIT License.

 ---
-For any questions or contributions, feel free to raise an issue or submit a pull request! 🚦
+For any questions or contributions, feel free to contact me via the provided email since not all components have been made public due to confidentiality issues! 🚦